Getting Started With GitHub

 The selected projects will be imported.

 SonarCloud will first check your imported repository to see if it qualifies for automatic analysis.
-If it does, then the analysis will start automatically and the results will appear shortly.
+If it does, the analysis will start automatically and the results will appear shortly.
 Otherwise, proceed with CI-based analysis.

 If automatic analysis is not recommended for your project, you will need to set up a CI-based analysis.
 This will be the case, for example, with projects that use Java, C#, C, C++, or Objective-C (as well as others).

-In this scenario scanning and analysis do not occur in SonarCloud itself (as they do with automatic analysis) but rather in your build environment, as part of your build process.
-This means you have to configure your build process to perform the analysis on each build and communicate the results up to SonarCloud.
+In this scenario, scanning and analysis do not occur in SonarCloud itself (as they do with automatic analysis) but rather in your build environment, as part of your build process.
+This means you have to configure your build process to perform the analysis on each build and communicate the results to SonarCloud.